flairNLP/transformer-ranker/examples/01-walkthrough.md

 ```

 Feel free to create your own list of models.
-We suggest exploring models that vary in pretraining tasks (e.g., masked language modeling, replaced token detection or sentence transformers) and those trained on different types of data (e.g., multilingual or domain-specific models).
+We suggest exploring models that vary in pretraining tasks (e.g., masked language modeling, replaced token detection or contrastive learning)
+and those trained on different types of data (e.g., multilingual or domain-specific models).

-## 3. Rank LMs
+## Step 3.
+Rank LMs

 You have now selected a task with its dataset (TREC) and a list of LMs to rank.